-I wanted to have a heart wreath to hang on our door that would work for Valentine’s Day but wasn’t pink or red.
-That way, it would work throughout the rest of winter and into spring.
+I wanted to have a beautiful wreath to hang on our door that would work for Valentine’s Day but wasn’t pink or red.
+That way, it would work throughout the rest of winter and into spring, until I was ready to decorate for Easter.
 I had these two fabrics picked out for another project I never did, so I thought they’d make a cute wreath with a bit of a country vibe.

 - Foam wreath